 - Be prepared to submit their institutional email addresses.
 Be sure to inform your referees that you are doing this and that the University of Toronto’s School of Graduate Studies will contact them by email.
-Note that due to high volume of applications, the Department cannot accept references in paper format.
-Online submission process is described in the Frequently Asked Questions section.
+Note that due to high volume of applications, the department cannot accept references in paper format.
+The online submission process is described in the Frequently Asked Questions section.
 If referees do not have/use an institutional email address, an alternate email may be accepted.
 Contact the Graduate Office for instructions.

 - You will be required to upload one electronic or scanned transcript from each post-secondary institution you attended.
 Scanned copies of transcripts must be up to date and must include the transcript “legend” which is usually printed on the back of the paper transcript.
 If you attended a Canadian university, you may upload a PDF copy of your academic history from your university’s student web service.
 Printing to PDF directly from your web browser is ideal; if this is not possible you may copy and paste the information into a word processing program and print to PDF from there.
 Where possible, the file should include the university’s grading legend and your name.
 Some universities do not include the same information on the student web service as they do on the transcript (e.g., class size or average).
 If the admissions committee determines that the file is incomplete you may be asked to submit a copy of the transcript instead.

 Please read Preparing Your Application above before continuing.

 - Log in to the School of Graduate Studies application.

 - Provide the biographical and education information requested.